 When it rains in Florida, it usually pours!
 Our thunderstorms are beautiful, powerful and potentially dangerous.
 Typically short-lived, they can drop several inches of rain in a short period of time.
 The majority of Florida's thunderstorms come in the summer months, chiefly during the afternoon.
-Formed by the combination of humid air and hot temperatures they create strong updrafts which form massive clouds filled with electrical and kinetic energy.
+Formed by the combination of humid air and hot temperatures, they create strong updrafts which form massive clouds filled with electrical and kinetic energy.
 Florida is often called the "Lightning Capital of the World" for good reason.
 When park staff hear thunder and see lightning, the Castillo's gundeck and ravelin will be closed for your safety.

 A "Hurricane Watch" indicates the possibility that hurricane conditions could be experienced within 36 hours.
 A "Hurricane Warning" indicates that sustained winds of at least 74 mph are expected within 24 hours or less in a particular area.
 Park policy requires us to close the park when tropical storm conditions are expected within 36 hours.